Board of trustees

 Art Howe is a former journalist, publisher, and co-founder of Verve Mobile, the world leader in location-targeted local mobile advertising.
 Based in NYC, Verve reaches more than 160 million users monthly through its network of more than 2,500 leading media companies.
 Previously, Howe was a publisher and president of more than 50 newspapers and media sites.
 He was president of Village Voice Media, the nation's leading publisher of alternative newspapers, including the Village Voice and LA Weekly—both Pulitzer Prize winners.
 In the 1990s, Howe was president and publisher of Montgomery Newspapers, which were regularly recognized as the best suburban newspapers in the nation.
 In 1998, the Pennsylvania Newspaper Publisher's Association awarded Howe its inaugural Ben Franklin Award for publishing excellence.
 Howe began his career as a writer for a number of mid-sized and large daily newspapers, including the Philadelphia Inquirer.
 His writing was recognized in a series of awards, including the Scripps Howard Public Service Award.
 In 1986, Howe was awarded the Pulitzer Prize from Columbia University.
 Howe graduated from the University of Pennsylvania and holds an M.B.A. from The Wharton School of the University of Pennsylvania.
 Howe enjoys playing Gypsy Jazz and making furniture.

-Prior to joining The Rockefeller Foundation, Mr. Impemba was an audit senior manager at KPMG LLP in its nonprofit practice.
-Before that he was the controller at the Institute of International Education and an audit manager at Condon O'Meara McGinty and Donnelly, LLP, a public accounting firm dedicated to serving nonprofit organizations.
+Prior to joining The Rockefeller Foundation, Mr. Impemba served as senior audit manager at KPMG LLP in its nonprofit practice, Controller at the Institute of International Education and Audit Manager at Condon O'Meara McGinty and Donnelly, LLP, a public accounting firm dedicated to serving nonprofit organizations.

-Mr. Impemba is a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.
-He holds a Bachelor of Business Administration in Accounting from Iona College in New Rochelle, NY.
+Mr. Impemba is member of the American Institute of Certified Public Accountants, the New York State Society of Certified Public Accountants and serves as a member of the Candid Board of Trustees and is a member of the Audit Committee for Living Cities.
+He holds a Bachelor of Business Administration in Accounting from Iona College.

-As a senior director in Walmart’s eCommerce (Central) Operations, Sylvester is in the center of one of the most significant strategic priorities for the company—intersection of digital and physical retail.
-He previously had divisional responsibility for the store pickup and dispatch field operations across select regions, business development, and internal governance management; now he oversees new customer propositions, digital customer experience, and store delivery operations.
+As a Vice President in Walmart’s eCommerce (Central) Operations, Sylvester is in the center of one of the most strategic priorities for the company - intersection of digital and physical retail.
+Within this space, he previously had divisional responsibility for store pickup field operations across select regions, business development, digital customer experience, new customer propositions, and internal governance management; now he leads last mile delivery.

-Sylvester also served as the Walmart W. Africa executive for two years, based in Nigeria.
-Beyond operations, he was responsible for contributing to the strategic growth direction, and led the company’s business development efforts in W. Africa.
-Previously he had numerous experiences in various departments within the Fresh Grocery merchandising unit of Walmart U.S., including managing a $600 million portfolio within Dairy.
+Preceding his current assignment, Sylvester served as the Walmart West Africa Executive for 2 years, based in Nigeria.
+Previously he had numerous experiences in various departments within the Fresh Grocery merchandising unit of Walmart US, including managing a $600 million portfolio within Dairy.

 Susan Kish is a senior executive with extensive experience in building successful businesses, products, services, and teams.
 She has worked across multiple global industries, e.g., financial services, media, and clean energy, and is a relentless advocate of digital and data literacy.
 A seasoned entrepreneur, Susan has been successful in bringing new ideas and businesses to life inside large corporations and banks as well as in start-up environments.
 Susan leverages a wealth of knowledge of strategy, marketing, and digital media as well as product and business development expertise.